 L1 Technology continues to actively look for investments in technology and software companies that fundamentally improve business efficiency.

 Uber went through a turbulent year with the departure of Travis Kalanick, revelations of a dysfunctional culture and regulatory challenges in a number of cities.
 Dara Kosrowshahi took over as Uber’s CEO, setting a more different tone and announcing plans for an IPO in 2019.
 Despite this, Uber continued to perform strongly on the topline, near doubling its gross bookings, and there are some signs of stemming the increases in cash burn.
 In December, a consortium led by Softbank invested USD $9 bn at a blended valuation slightly below L1’s entry valuation.

 Qvantel, a provider of BSS (business support system) solutions for telecoms, focussed on ramping up its capabilities to successfully deliver very large projects.
 The management team was strengthened with the arrival of the new CEO Ove Anebygd, with 20+ years of experience from Ericsson, and a range of new executives.
-Qvantel posted strong revenue growth (103%), while re-investing most of its cash flows in R&D and paying out USD $4.3 m in dividend.
-L1 Technology invested in Qvantel in 2016.
+Qvantel posted strong revenue growth (103%), while re-investing most of its cash flows in R&D. L1 Technology invested in Qvantel in 2016.

 FreedomPop’s revenue growth slowed down significantly to just under 9% in the US, and both Spain and the UK are proving to be subscale markets.
 FreedomPop remains one of the best affordable telco offerings in the US, but generalised pricing pressure is reducing its value edge.
 With the shareholders’ support, FreedomPop is building on its digital conversion experience, developing hosted solutions for mobile operators to reduce customer acquisition costs.
 Early signs are encouraging with contracts signed with WindTre, Cyta and Masmovil.